Adjunct Faculty: You May Be Eligible for Unemployment Benefits

 AFA's website provides information that will assist you in filing for unemployment benefits, including, among other documents, copies of the Cervisi Decision and the EDD Field Office Directive transmitting the Cervisi Decision to EDD staff, sample language to use in an appeal letter, the EDD Unemployment Benefits application form, and other information from the EDD website.
 To access these documents, click here.

-Note: the AFA office will close on Thursday, May 23, 2013 at 3:00 p.m.
-Although the office will not be open during the summer, AFA staff will respond to voicemail and email regularly throughout the summer.
-Regular office hours will resume on Monday, August 19, 2013—the day that Fall 2013 classes begin.
+Note: the AFA office will close on Thursday, December 17, 2015 at 3:00 p.m.
+Although the office will not be open during winter break, AFA staff will respond to voicemail and email at least once a week.
+Regular office hours will resume on Tuesday, January 19, 2016—the day that Spring 2016 classes begin.

 How to File with EDD

 Friday, except holidays

 To file in English:

 1 (800) 326-8937

 1 (800) 815-9387